Theories about Alexander the Great in the Quran: Southeast Asian traditions

-The Malay world has had numerous stories of Alexander the Great, in which he is known as “Iskandar Zulkarnain”.
+The Malay world has had numerous stories of Alexander the Great, in which he is known as "Iskandar Zulkarnain".
 His task was to conquer the world and propagate the faith of Abraham, who is considered a prophet in Islam.
 Various Malay sultans claimed to be descendants of Alexander the Great and were named after him.

-Orientalist and western views
+Academic views

+According to most historians, the story of Dhu al-Qarnayn has its origins in legends of Alexander the Great current in the Middle East, namely the Syriac Alexander Legend.
+From this derives the Quranic presentation of Dhu al-Qarnayn as a prophet-king who travels the world and calls for belief.The first century Josephus repeats a legend whereby Alexander builds an iron wall at a mountain pass (potentially at the Caucasus Mountains) to prevent an incursion by a barbarian group known as the Scythians, whom elsewhere he identified as Magog.
+The legend went through much further elaboration in subsequent centuries before eventually finding its way into the Quran through a Syrian version.
+However, some have questioned whether the Syriac Legend influenced the Quran on the basis of dating inconsistencies and missing key motifs, although others have in turn rebutted these arguments.
+Some Muslim commentators have used theological arguments to reject the Alexander identification: Alexander lived only a short time whereas Dhu al-Qarnayn (according to some traditions) lived for 700 years as a sign of God's blessing, though this is not mentioned in the Quran, and Dhu al-Qarnayn worshipped only one God, while Alexander was a polytheist.

 In the 19th century, Orientalists studying the Quran began researching the identity of Dhul-Qarnayn.
 Theodor Nöldeke, believed that Dhul-Qarnayn was none other than Alexander the Great as mentioned in versions of the Alexander romance and related literature in Syriac (a dialect of Middle Aramaic).
 The Syriac manuscripts were translated into English in 1889 by E. A. Wallis Budge.